9 Best Under Eye Oils

 Type of Oil

-The type of oil you are using for the under eyes is also a crucial element to consider.
-There are many different oils that can be used as part of your skin care routine; however, each oil targets a different concern and will work better on certain parts of the face over others.
+There are many different oils that can be incorporated into your skin care routine; however, each oil targets a specific concern and works better on certain parts of the face than others.

 Ingredients

-Along with the type of oil you are looking to use under the eye, any added ingredients are important to look into before adding the product to your routine.
 As the eye area is more sensitive, you want to avoid any extra additives or fragrance that can cause potential irritation, as well as dilute the effects of the oil.

-It is also best to look for oils that are natural, carrier oils, which are plant derived.
-Oils also do not contain water or any water-soluble ingredients that typical eye creams do.
-The water included in the ingredients for many eye creams allows the product to moisturize the skin more deeply, rather than an oil.
+It is also best to look for oils that are natural, carrier oils, which are plant-derived.
+Oils also do not contain water or any water-soluble ingredients, unlike typical eye creams.

-While pure oils, such as jojoba or squalene, are used for the under eyes, there are many oils that contain a blend of ingredients to help target different under eye concerns.
+While pure oils, such as jojoba or squalene, are used for the under eyes, there are many oils that contain a blend of ingredients to help target different under-eye concerns.

 Best Under Eye Oils – Product Guide

-Below is a product guide to the best under eye oils to suit your needs!
+Below is a product guide to the best under-eye oils to suit your needs!

 RankProductKey Features